Open-Architecture End-to-End System for Real-World Autonomous Robot Navigation: Experiments

-Scenario C focuses on locating specific rooms, such as offices or break rooms.
-As described in Section \ref{sec:hierarchical_scene_graph}, our system identifies rooms using the LLM-based room detection module, which relies on the objects present within each room.
-For this set of experiments, we select four target rooms and initialize the robot from different positions.
-Each experiment is repeated three times with slight variations in the robot's starting position, resulting in a total of 15 trials and 12 successes.
-Fig. \ref{fig:scenario-C} illustrates a real-world example of Scenario C, where the system is tasked with finding an office room that is not initially visible from the robot's starting position.
-Consequently, the LLM planner issues an exploration command (Fig. \ref{fig:scenario-C}b).
-During exploration, the robot encounters a room containing a coffee maker, microwave, refrigerator, table, and several chairs.
-The room detection module classifies this as a break room (Fig. \ref{fig:scenario-C}c).
-Since the target has not been found, the LLM planner instructs the robot to continue exploring.
-The robot then enters a room equipped with multiple computers, monitors, tables, cabinets, and chairs (Fig. \ref{fig:scenario-C}d).
-Upon identifying this room as an office, the system halts exploration, successfully completing the task.
+\textbf{Scenario C.} Scenario C focuses on locating specific rooms.
+We evaluate four target rooms from different starting positions, repeating each experiment three times with slight variations, resulting in 15 trials with 12 successes.
+Fig.~\ref{fig:scenario-C} shows an example where the system searches for an office not visible from the robot’s starting position.
+The LLM planner first issues an exploration command (Fig.~\ref{fig:scenario-C}b).
+During exploration, the robot enters a room with a coffee maker, microwave, refrigerator, table, and chairs, which is classified as a break room (Fig.~\ref{fig:scenario-C}c).
+Since the target is not found, exploration continues.
+The robot then enters another room containing computers, monitors, tables, cabinets, and chairs (Fig.~\ref{fig:scenario-C}d).
+Once classifying this as an office, the system halts exploration and completes the task.